Experiencing Stigma and Discrimination

 - Because of your social class.

-Put yourself in the shoes of the person who is at the receiving end of the words, behaviour or actions and imagine how that makes them feel.
 Together or as individuals we need to have the strength to challenge anyone who fails to treat someone with a mental health problem with respect, dignity and as an equal.

 Examples of casual stigma: